monk31/gateway_zigbee-3.0/README.md

 I use a raspberry pi 3 to make a gateway zigbee but you can also use a beaglebone black with ethernet link.

-To communicate with zigbee device, I choose a excellent application : "IOT on off", you can download with applestore or playstore see this link : https://www.iot-onoff.com/ for more details
+To communicate with my zigbee device, I choose a excellent application on my mobile phone : "IOT on off", you can download with applestore or playstore see this link : https://www.iot-onoff.com/ for more details

 this project has build with three binary and one script in python